Smoking & Vaping’s Impact on Dental Care

 When gum disease is caught and treated early, the treatment given is a lot more likely to yield positive results.
-Early treatment and care is important because it can prevent the problems from worsening and consequently save you money that you would otherwise have spent on dental implants.
+Early treatment and care are important because it can prevent the problems from worsening and consequently save you money that you would otherwise have spent on dental implants.

 Vaping is a personal choice; whether you are doing it to replace traditional cigarettes or are simply doing it to fit in, you should be fully aware of all the risks involved.
-As such, regular check ups with your dentist are encouraged so that your teeth can be cleaned professionally and so that your gums can be protected.
+As such, regular checkups with your dentist are encouraged so that your teeth can be cleaned professionally and so that your gums can be protected.